therazor113/Forklift-Next/README.md

 # Forklift-Next

 Early project for learning basics of Javascript, Sass, React, NextJs</br>
-*Styles are based off a forklift work application*
+*Styles are based on a forklift work application*

 ## Instructions:
 https://forklift-next.vercel.app/